PayBreak/retailer-integration-guide/_includes/v4/system.md

 #### Response Caching

-Our servers will cache this response for **5 minutes**.
 We recommend, if you're using this call to validate a notification address at the time of receipt, to store the response in a cache for a longer period of time.
 Generally, if any addresses are added to this response we'll refrain from sending any notifications on the new servers for a honeymoon period of **24 hours**.
 The suggestion is for your system to cache the response to this call for **12 hours**.